aminerachyd/website/src/about_me.md

 I'm Amine, an SRE at Amadeus.

-Not much to display on this website.
-I just wanted to have a webpage where I can put some infos.

 My main interests are software in the cloud, automation and containerization, and more generally distributed systems.

 Technically speaking, I'm working with the following technologies: